 You're at risk of an employment claim from the moment you interview a prospective employee.
 For example, if you choose not to hire the interviewee, that individual could allege some sort of discrimination.

 Or, if you hire that person and later fire them due to poor attendance, that discharged employee could claim wrongful termination.

 To significantly lower your employment practices liability risk, do the following:

-- Review any loss exposures with your insurance agent and purchase adequate amounts of employment practices liability insurance.
+- Review potential loss exposures with your insurance agent and purchase adequate employment practices liability insurance.

 - Create a job description for each position that clearly defines expectations of skills and performance.

 - Conduct periodic performance reviews of employees and carefully note the results in the employee's file.